Rezaavoor/search-dataset/README.md

 The validator handles both single-hop and multi-hop rows transparently:
 - Strips `<N-hop>` prefixes from reference contexts before sending to the LLM judge
 - Resolves source display from `source_file_with_page`, `source_files_with_pages_readable`, or `source_files_with_pages` (JSON) — whichever is populated

+This is a **post-hoc reporting tool** — it does not modify the dataset.
+For integrated filtering that drops rows during generation, see [Quality filtering](#quality-filtering).

 ### Output